I’m not one for lots of woo-woo. I don’t believe the universe delivers. I don’t think things happen for a reason. I make things happen… or not.

-But it’s time to turn the mood around.
+But at various times in the year, I deliberately start to turn the mood around.

 In truth, I’m a pretty happy and chilled out person.
-I try and see the best in in people and every situation.
+I try and see the best in people and find the silver lining to every challenging situation.

 What is my happy?

-I started this process by writing down what makes me happy.
-There were some really big things on the list, such as spending carefree time with my family, the love of my super adorable and excitable dog, great weather, nice smells, surprises, having time to do nothing … the list went on.
+There are usually some really big things on the list, such as spending carefree time with my family, the love of my super adorable and excitable dog, reading, great weather, nice smells, surprises, having time to do nothing … the list goes on.

 Is time management the secret to happiness?

-I think mindfulness and focus are the keys to my happy.
+I think mindfulness and focus are the keys to my contentment.
 When I’m present in each moment, I can more easily find its joy.

 If I can find my happy, moment by moment, that equals one big happy!